Generalizable Lightweight Proxy for Robust NAS against Diverse Perturbations: Experimental Results

 \subsection{End-to-End Performance on ImageNet16-120}

 We further validate the final performance of the searched neural architectures by CRoZe and compare the required computational resources with existing NAS frameworks including robust NAS (AdvRush~\citep{mok2021advrush}), clean one-shot NAS (PC-DARTS~\citep{xu2019pc}, DrNAS~\citep{chen2020drnas}) and clean zero-shot NAS (SynFlow and GradNorm~\citep{abdelfattah2021zero}), on ImageNet16-120 in the DARTS search space.
-Similar to Section~\ref{sec:e2e_darts}, we sample the same number (5,000) of candidate architectures using the warmup+move strategy for both clean-zero shot NAS and CRoZe.
+Similar to Section~\ref{sec:e2e_darts}, we sample the same number (e.g., 5,000) of candidate architectures using the warmup+move strategy with an init pool of 3,000 and sample pool of 50 for both clean-zero shot NAS and CRoZe.

 The NAS Training-free methods such as GradNorm, SynFlow, and CRoZe only require a single GPU with a batch size of 8 to search for the architectures on the ImageNet16-120 dataset.
 In contrast, the existing clean one-shot NAS methods require 8 GPUs with much larger batch sizes.
 Moreover, NAS-Training-free methods consume less than 3000MB of memory, while both clean one-shot NAS and robust NAS need at least 3090 RTX GPU, which is available at 24000MB of memory.
 With its superior computational efficiency, CRoZe enables rapid neural architecture search and achieves the best HRS accuracy while maintaining comparable clean and common corruption accuracies. all at a much lower computational cost (Table~\ref{tbl:sup-e2e_imagenet}).
 These demonstrate the effectiveness of CRoZe for rapid and lightweight robust NAS across diverse tasks (i.e., CIFAR-10, CIFAR-100, and ImageNet16-120) and perturbations (i.e., adversarial perturbations and common corruptions).